ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 ability to securely generate Evidence through Endorsements (see {{endorsements}}).
 Endorsements might describe the ways in which the Attester resists attack, protects secrets and measures Target Environments.
-Consequently, the Endorser's key material is stored in the Verifier's trust anchor store so that Endorsements can be included in the Verifier's appraisal.\
+Consequently, the Endorser's key material is stored in the Verifier's trust anchor store so that Endorsements can be authenticated and used in the Verifier's appraisal process.

 In some solutions, a Verifier might be configured to directly trust an Attester by having the Verifier have the Attester's key